andreiolaru-ro/FLASH-MAS/notes.md

   * invalid deployment file
   * intermediate entities between predefined levels (e.g. node -> agentarray -> agent)
     * what happens to porting? and how are correct parents considered?
+  * multiple support instances to port (with no name, or with the same name)
+  * nested support instances to port / to auto-add agents to
+  * support instances to auto-add agents to, nested under other entities
+  * agents to be loaded are nested under other structures;
+    * agents don't need to be loaded because they already have been loaded by said structures
+  * check correct porting of non-hierarchical things, such as packages, load order, etc

 XML